Firefighters save paralyzed woman from apartment blaze

 HOUSTON, Texas (KTRK) -- Firefighters battled a two-alarm fire early Sunday morning in north Harris County.

-Authorities say it took more than an hour for crews to knock out the flames at Little York and Ella.
+Authorities say it took more than an hour for crews to knock out the flames at Rankin and Ella.

 Firefighters used about 12 trucks to put out the blaze.
 Several apartments were damaged, but there were no injuries.